Jeff Gottesfeld: Career

 His fiction ranges from elementary age children to adult.
 For television, he has written for such shows as Smallville and The Young and the Restless.
-Songs for which he wrote the lyrics have been recorded by such country artists as Mitchell John.
 Together with Cherie Bennett, he has written under the pen name Zoey Dean.
+Under the Zoey Dean pen name, Gottesfeld and Bennett wrote The A-List series of books (developed by the same publishing group as Gossip Girl), and How to Teach Filthy Rich Girls, which was developed into the series Privileged.
+His credits also include novelizations for Dawson’s Creek, Smallville and for the WWE.

-His first picture book is The Tree in the Courtyard, published by Random House/Knopf in March, 2016.
+His first picture book was The Tree in the Courtyard: Looking Through Anne Frank's Window, published by Random House/Knopf in March, 2016.
 It received starred reviews in Booklist and School Library Journal.
-His 2020 children's book, No Steps Behind, documents the life and activism of Beate Sirota Gordon.
+His 2020 children's book, No Steps Behind: Beate Sirota Gordon's Battle for Women's Rights in Japan, documents the life and activism of Beate Sirota Gordon.
 It is the winner of the 2020 NCTA Freeman Award, for the best children's book about Asia.
 It was also a runner-up finalist for the 2020 National Jewish Book Award.
-His March, 2021 picture book, with illustrations by Matt Tavares, is Twenty-One Steps, published by Candlewick Press.
-By early February 2021, it had garnered a number of starred reviews, as well as praise from the Wall Street Journal.
-It is about the origins of the Tomb of the Unknown Soldier and the Tomb Guards who stand sentinel there, every moment of every day.
+His March, 2021 picture book, with illustrations by Matt Tavares, is Twenty-One Steps: Guarding the Tomb of the Unknown Soldier, published by Candlewick Press.
+It received a number of starred reviews, as well as praise from the Wall Street Journal.
+It is about the origins of the Tomb of the Unknown Soldier and its Tomb Guards.
+Food for Hope: How John van Hengel Invented Food Banks for the Hungry, illustrated by Michelle Laurentia Agatha and printed in 2023, was a spring showcase selection for the Children’s Book Council, winner of the Goddard Riverside Children’s Book Council Youth Prize for Social Justice award, the Christophers Award and recipient of the bronze medal of the Independent Publishers Association (IPPY) for Children’s Picture Book (All Ages).

+Gottesfeld’s Honor Flight will be released in 2026, an illustrated book about the Honor Flight organization, illustrated by Matt Tavares.
+In addition, We All Serve, an illustrated book about how the children of service families, known as military brats, all serve in their own way, illustrated by TeMika Grooms, will be released the same year.